buildbot/buildbot/master/docs/developer/stats-service.rst

    .. py:method:: yieldMetricsValue(self, data_name, post_data, buildid)

       ``data_name``
-        (str) The name of the data being sent or storage.
+        (str) The name of the data being sent for storage.
       ``post_data``
-        A dictionary of key value pair that is sent for storage.
+        A dictionary of key-value pairs that is sent for storage.
       ``buildid``
         The integer build id of the current build.
         Obtainable in all ``BuildSteps``.